-Nebraska Extension is Ready to Meet You at Husker Harvest Days 2022
+Nebraska Extension Looking Forward to Meeting You at Husker Harvest Days 2023

-Stop by the “Big Red Building” to explore how the University of Nebraska-Lincoln, the Institute of Agriculture and Natural Resources, along with Nebraska Extension can help you through Leveraging Innovation, Growing Your Legacy at the 2022 Husker Harvest Days farm show, located at Lot 827.
+Stop by the “Big Red Building” to explore how the University of Nebraska-Lincoln, the Institute of Agriculture and Natural Resources, along with Nebraska Extension can be Your Partner in Innovation at the 2023 Husker Harvest Days farm show, located at Lot 827.

-Teams of Nebraska Extension educators and specialists will be sharing their field-proven experiences with new data-driven, unbiased research.
-Discover more about agriculture economics, beef, manure management, precision agriculture and conservation, cover crops, groundwater and irrigation, energy, local foods, on-farm research, agricultural leadership, careers and more.
-Bring along your plant and insect samples, too.
+Over the three days, more than 125 Nebraska Extension educators, specialists and other faculty will be sharing their field-proven experiences with new data-driven research.
+Discover more about on-farm research, irrigation, drinking water, profitability, controlled burns, healthy soils, Weather Ready Farms, rural prosperity, healthy lifestyles, landscaping, agricultural leadership, careers and more.
+Bring along your plant and insect samples too.

 Come check out our interactive display to explore potential careers and test your skills at the 4-H College and Career Success booth.
-Families and high school students are encouraged to bring your questions about college and career decisions to help answer that common question, “So what ya doing after high school?”.
-Also visit with representatives from the UNL College of Agriculture and Natural Resources and the Nebraska College of Technical Agriculture in Curtis to find out more about opportunities for you on campus.
+Families and high school students are encouraged to bring questions about college and career decisions.
+Also, visit with representatives from the UNL College of Agriculture and Natural Resources and the Nebraska College of Technical Agriculture in Curtis to find out more about opportunities on campus.

 We all look forward to seeing and visiting with all HHD participants!